ShindouMihou/Rose-Java-Driver/README.md

 **Be sure to keep only one instance of the driver**

 After creating your Driver instance, you may opt to use any of the methods below:

+## Methods
+These are all the methods you can use with the driver.
 ```java
 /**
 * Retrieving of data.